2025–26 Indian Super League: Teams

-Fourteen teams are competing in the 12th season of Indian Super League – thirteen from the previous season and one promoted from the I-League.
+14 teams from 12 cities are competing in the 12th season of Indian Super League – thirteen from the previous season and one promoted from the I-League.
 Churchill Brothers were initially declared the provisional champions of the I-League by AIFF, but the decision was later overturned by the Court of Arbitration for Sport who declared Inter Kashi as champions.

-On 7 October 2025, Hyderabad FC announced its relocation to Delhi and rebranded to Sporting Club Delhi.
+On 7 October 2025, Hyderabad FC announced its relocation to Delhi and rebranded to SC Delhi.